• Skip to primary navigation

 What to Serve With Sunomono

 We love this quick cucumber salad as an appetizer or side with a Japanese main dish.
-Our favorite dishes to pair with this salad are main courses like Chicken Katsu, Miso Jidori Chicken Thighs, or Gluten Free Ramen.
-But we also love it with lighter Japanese dishes like our Crunchy Spicy California Sushi Roll or Hamachi Collars.
+Our favorite dishes to pair with this salad are main courses like Chicken Katsu, Jidori Chicken Thighs, or Homemade Gluten Free Ramen.
+But we also love it with lighter Japanese dishes like our Crunchy California Sushi Roll or Hamachi Collars.
 If you are looking for a refreshing Japanese dessert, try our Strawberry Mochi or Japanese Fruit Sandos.

 Storage